icevelez/core.js/README.md

 });
 ```

-6. In the root of your project folder create a file named `index.html` and `index.js` with the following content.
+6. In the root of your project folder create a file named `index.html` and `index.js` with the following content respectively

 ```html
 <html>